 - Termination of parental (TPR) has been initiated or TPR date has been set; or

-- The child's worker has obtained a court order to search for an adoptive family.
-(Court approval of the ISSP); or
+- The child's worker has obtained a court order to search for an adoptive family; or

 - The child's social worker has obtained the parents written consent to recruitment for an adoptive home.

 - The child's social worker shall refer all children with an identified plan of adoption with the Washington Adoption Resource Exchange (WARE) within 30 days of the court order ordering the termination of parental rights.